 Different Colors of Lotus Flowers and Their Meanings

-White Lotus Flower Meanings:
+White Lotus Flower Meaning:

 White lotus flowers are one of the most popular colors.
 They signify many things, including beauty, grace, purity of mind, wealth, knowledge, fertility, and faith.
 Their worldwide popularity and relevance have gained them the name “Womb of the World.”

-Pink Lotus Flower Meanings:
+Pink Lotus Flower Meaning:

-Yellow Lotus Flower Meanings:
+Yellow Lotus Flower Meaning:

-Red Lotus Flower Meanings:
+Red Lotus Flower Meaning:

-Blue Lotus Flower Meanings:
+Blue Lotus Flower Meaning:

-Purple Lotus Flowers:
+Purple Lotus Flower Meaning:

-This belief roots from the fact that lotus flowers emerge from muddy waters.
-For Buddhism, that means the act of rising above despite the challenges and moving towards the light of wisdom.
+This belief roots in the fact that lotus flowers emerge from muddy waters.
+For Buddhists, that means the act of rising above despite challenges and moving towards the light of wisdom.

 For instance, a blue lotus flower symbolizes a spirit’s victory over knowledge and wisdom.
 White lotuses signify peace and purity, while red lotuses, much like other red flowers, mean love and compassion.
-Purple lotus flowers, on the contrary, have a deeper meaning as their petals represent important teaching of Buddha called the Noble Eightfold Path.
+Purple lotus flowers have a deeper meaning as their petals represent important teaching of Buddha called the Noble Eightfold Path.

 Lotus Flower Meanings in Christianity